mswebarts/Product-Addons/readme.txt

 = How to remove PHP warnings in the review tab? =

 The review tab may display a warning after you activate the plugin and the license.
-You just need to go to your WordPress site’s admin panel -> MS Web Arts -> Breview and then just click on the Save Settings button.
+You just need to go to your WordPress site’s admin panel -> MS Web Arts -> Product Addons and then just click on the Save Settings button.
 This will save the settings in the database and the warnings will go away.

 = How can I update the plugin? =